meiosis-io/styleguide/Languages/CSS.md

 }
 ```

-## Class and ID Declaration
+### Class and ID Declaration

 Class and ID are not to be used interchangeably.
 Class declarations are to be used to declare a style that will be reused on multiple elements.
 ID declarations are to be used on distinct, single use elements.
-Do *NOT* use a class on a single use element.
-And let's face it, there's probably not a lot of single use elements on whatever site we're working on.

 ## SASS/SCSS

 We use SASS/SCSS because we are civilized.
 More specifically, we use SCSS for reasons.

-My preferred method of writing SCSS, and this is directed at you Zach, so you can correct me if you feel differently, is to write out SCSS in the same structure it is declared in HTML.
+My preferred method of writing SCSS, **and this is directed at you Zach**, so you can correct me if you feel differently, is to write out SCSS in the same structure it is declared in HTML.
 This allows the DOM structure to be gleaned by looking at the SCSS so a basic understanding of layout can come together.
 There are limits to this, and ultimately it does not result in terribly beautiful compiled CSS, but I am also of the opinion that if you're writing SCSS to compile into minified CSS, maintainability of the SCSS is more important than readability of the resulting CSS.
 Example:

 ```HTML
 <section class="stories">